Damages & Compensation for Wrongful Death Claims in Ohio

 If you lost your parent, spouse, or child in an accident, do not hesitate to reach out to the experienced wrongful death attorneys of Kisling, Nestico & Redick for an objective legal opinion.
-It can be difficult to tell while you are grieving whether wrongful death suit would be the right decision for the family.
-We are here to review your situation, investigate the accident that led to your loved one’s death, and to determine whether you have the right to move forward with a wrongful death claim.
-We will thoroughly explain your rights, legal options, and potential outcomes so you can make an informed decision on what to do next.
+It can be difficult to tell while you are grieving whether a wrongful death suit would be the right decision for the family.
+We are here to review your situation, investigate the accident that led to your loved one’s death, and determine whether you have the right to move forward with a wrongful death claim.
+We will thoroughly explain your rights, legal options, and potential outcomes so you can decide what to do next.

-If you choose to move forward with a wrongful death claim, we can discuss your family’s damages and potential compensation.
+We can discuss your family’s damages and potential compensation if you choose to move forward with a wrongful death claim.
 Many economic losses are relatively easy to calculate.
-However, there are numerous methods for calculating non-economic damages such as mental anguish and loss of companionship.
+However, numerous methods for calculating non-economic damages such as mental anguish and loss of companionship exist.

 If you have lost a loved one in an accident that was caused by someone else’s negligence, it is in your best interest to contact Kisling, Nestico & Redick immediately.
 In a free case consultation, our Ohio wrongful death lawyers will inform you of your rights and advise you on how to proceed.
 With our legal representation, you may be able to collect the compensation you deserve and focus on your family’s needs.